← Guides

 If you haven’t downloaded Tier1Timer yet, get it here.

 Step 2.
-Enjoy Better Performance and Lower Input Delay
+Enjoy More FPS Stability and Lower Input Delay

 With Tier1Timer running in the background, your timer operates at the finest resolution your hardware supports.
-You should notice:
+Where you’ll feel it:

 Tier1Timer also includes a Latency Benchmark tab that measures real Sleep(1ms) accuracy — use it to confirm the improvement on your hardware before and after applying the change.